mikeal/block-box/README.md

 CIDv0 is encoded as `[ 0, 0, MULTIHASH_CODE, MULTIHASH_LENGTH ]`
 where only the MULTIHASH_CODE allowed in CIDv0 is permitted.

-The LENGTH is never in this section, **the OFFSET and BLOCK_LENGTH are only ever encoded into the DIGESTS section**.
+The BLOCK_LENGTH is never in this section, **the OFFSET and BLOCK_LENGTH are only ever encoded into the DIGESTS section**.
+So the rest of the data is the BYTE data that validates with against the refering `multihash`.

+It should be noted at this point the BOX standard is recursive!

+If this block has a `block-box` CID, the corresponding block data can be verfied incrementally.
+There's really no reason not to implement this recursion in most storage systems, and this makes this format an obvious choice for streaming use cases because you can stream as much block data as you have at any moment and, whatever the size of the serialization, it will be entirely verifiable.

+Aggregators can simply stream into a box, with any level of depth they wish.
+There's no limit because the resulting recusion can be implemented in a memory safe way and is guaranteed not to include cycles because... we've never left the safety of full verifiability.

+Storage systems can easily parse the structure and discover all blocks regardless of the number of aggregations and depth and flatten the representation through Set() combinations, which we already know is the fastest way to do it.

 ## `block-box` codecs and multihashes

 A `block-box` doesn't have a single fixed `code`, but most codes can be used as both a `codec` and a `multihash` code and the `multihash` includes other `multihashes` for wide ranging compatibility and future proofing.
-Hashes are getting better all the time, we need to start thinking recursively in order to move power through these systems.

 When used as a `codec` this indicates the BLOCKS are encoded in the sort order of the DIGESTS table.
 This can be incrementally